flux-framework/flux-operator/examples/experimental/merlin/singularity-openfoam/README.md

 ### Merlin OpenFoam

+**NOT UPDATED**

+This example is not updated to use the new Flux operator (or running as root) and likely will not work.
 This example will run openfoam via a Singularity container.

 Note that we derive this example from [this repository](https://github.com/rse-ops/flux-hpc/tree/main/merlin-demos)